Ditch These Distraction Habits to Master Your Focus

 Multi-tasking is often thought of as an effective way to work, but doing too much at one time can water down your focus.
 Limit the types and number of things you do at once.
 Avoid listening to podcasts, music or television when you need to concentrate on a mental task.
 The background noise when you are working, can cause your mind to wander and get distracted.
 Skip talking on the phone or holding long conversations when you should be focused on a physical task.
 If you find you do better with white noise in the background or thrive taking on multiple tasks at once, try to limit them to the least distracting to your conscious or subconscious.

 Your habits may be distracting you and making you lose focus.
 You can often boost your productivity by ditching the habits that leave you feeling scattered.
 Determine which habits are particularly distracting for you and find a way to overcome them so you can be laser focused and productive.
-To work with others who are on the same journey and find encouragement, join the Motivational Facebook Group by clicking here.
+To work with others who are on the same journey and find encouragement, join the Motivational Text Message Reminder Group by clicking here.

 Facebook Comments